ixilminiussi/chucho-design-doc/source/content/Mechanics.md

 **Most important** however: Sometimes, and especially early on, all options are silence. [[Chucho]] has troubles opening up and is generally incredibly shy.
 To mimic this sentiment, the player is shown multiple options but as he tries to select them, they all disappear under your cursor.
 You cannot speak.

 As the game progresses this happens less and less, but the more bold answers will take longer to become available.
-With "I love you" only happening at the [[8.Resolution|resolution]].
+With "I love you" only happening at the [[Resolution|resolution]].
 ## Walk
 ![[path-example.jpg|300]]